• Home

 Will Los Feliz home prices drop in 2026?

-Most current forecasts call for flat to low-single-digit movement across LA in 2026.
-Zillow's latest forecast shows a slight dip of about 1.3% from mid-2025 to mid-2026; other models call for 1% to 4% appreciation.
-Translation: don't bet on either a crash or a boom.
-The price you can realistically achieve depends more on your specific home and block than on the macro market.
+Most current forecasts call for flat to low single digit movement across Los Angeles in 2026, with one model showing a slight dip near 1.3 percent and others pointing to 1 to 4 percent appreciation.
+Neither a crash nor a boom is the base case, and the achievable price depends more on the specific home and block than on the macro market.

 How long does it take to sell a Los Feliz home in 2026?

-Plan for 70 to 95 days from list to close on a typical sale, plus 30 to 60 days of prep before listing if your home isn't already market-ready.
-At the upper end of the price range, 4 to 9 months is a more realistic full timeline.
+Plan for 70 to 95 days from list to close on a typical sale, plus 30 to 60 days of preparation beforehand if the home is not already market-ready.
+At the upper end of the price range, a 4 to 9 month full timeline is more realistic, especially for homes above $7M.

-The data and Fed signaling don't support a near-term rate decline that would meaningfully change the buyer pool.
-Waiting for rates to drop has been a losing bet for two years.
-If your reason to sell is real, the cost of waiting (carrying costs, opportunity cost, life pressure) usually outweighs the marginal benefit of a slightly lower rate later.
+The data and current Fed signaling do not support a near-term rate decline large enough to reshape the buyer pool, and waiting for rates to fall has been a losing position for two years.
+If the reason to sell is real, carrying costs and opportunity cost usually outweigh the marginal benefit of a slightly lower rate later.

-Is it better to list in spring or fall in Los Feliz?
+Is it better to list a Los Feliz home in spring or fall?

-Spring is typically the most active selling season, with buyer demand peaking from March through June.
-Fall has its own window from September through mid-October.
-Summer slows down meaningfully, and December through mid-January is the quietest stretch.
-If you're not ready by late June, often the better strategy is to wait for a fresh post-Labor Day launch rather than sit on the market through summer.
+Spring is the most active season, with buyer demand peaking from March through June, and fall offers a second window from September through mid-October.
+Summer slows noticeably and the December to mid-January stretch is quietest.
+A seller not ready by late June is often better waiting for a fresh post-Labor Day launch than sitting on the market all summer.

 Aspirational pricing.
-Listing at the price you wish were true, sitting for 60 days, then dropping.
-Each price reduction tells the buyer pool that the seller didn't know what their home was worth.
-The right strategy in this market is to price accurately on day one, generate momentum in the first two weeks, and close decisively.
-The data on price reductions in Los Feliz tells the story.
+Listing at the hoped-for number, sitting for 60 days, then cutting tells the buyer pool the seller misjudged the home, and each reduction weakens the position.
+The winning approach is to price accurately on day one, build momentum in the first two weeks, and close decisively.

 DRE #01369110